 All things that the Father hath are mine: therefore said I, that he shall take of mine, and shall shew it unto you.
 [7]

-The 'Prithee' in '© Facebook' reminds me of some lines I translated in my poem 'Catullus in London' via some lines of Keats.
+The 'Prithee' in '© Facebook' reminds me of some lines I translated once into my poem 'Catullus in London' via some lines of Keats.
 [8] They are:

 'Yours the rhyme in every line, my Muse